beta-j/Bandit-Wargame-Writeup/Levels/Level25 -> Level26.md

 Connection to localhost closed.
 ```

-In Level18 -> Level19 we had used the ssh command with the `-t` switch, so perhaps it's worth tryign that again here:
+In Level18 -> Level19 we had used the ssh command with the `-t` switch, so perhaps it's worth trying that again here:

 ```console